O365/python-o365/README.md

 # contains(subject, 'george best') or startswith(subject, 'quotes') and createdDateTime gt '2018-03-21'

-# To use query just pass it to que query option:
+# To use query just pass it to the query parameter:
 filtered_messages = mailbox.get_messages(query=query)
 ```